Gallery Descriptions/Sales

 All works are original, one of a kind watercolor paintings on Arches 100% cotton rag paper.

 I sell my paintings directly from my studio.
+I have many smaller works available that are not yet on the website.
 Please email me for purchase information or to arrange a studio visit.
 My email is: mkneumannartwork@gmail.com

 THE FLOWERS ARE BURNING